-Gender Equity Center Workshops and Programs: The Gender Equity Center housed three staff positions focused primarily on violence prevention and support, including: one undergraduate student; one graduate student (who was also a fellow of Futures Without Violence); and one full time, licensed, professional position, all of which were funded primarily through student fees.
+Gender Equity Center Workshops and Programs: The Gender Equity Center housed two staff positions focused primarily on violence prevention and support, including: one undergraduate student; and one full time, licensed, professional position, both of which were funded primarily through student fees.

-Gender Equity Center (GEC) staff members collaborated with a number of campus departments and student clubs to offer annual programs including a variety of pre-packaged workshops, panel expertise at orientation sessions, and locally hosted versions of nationally organized events.
+Gender Equity Center (GEC) staff members collaborated with a number of campus departments and student clubs to offer annual programs including a variety of pre-packaged workshops and panel expertise at orientation sessions.
 Our three signature workshops include content which is: 1) focused on interrupting behaviors associated with relationship violence, 2) focused on interrupting behaviors associated with sexual violence and 3) recognizing dynamics of un/healthy relationships.
-The panels at orientations feature a GEC staff member who serves as a expert on answering questions posed by parents/family about relationship and sexual violence, violence prevention, resources, and campus policies.
-The annual Clothesline Project and Take Back the Night are iterations of national events which focus on raising awareness of relationship violence and sexual violence, respectively.
+The Straight to the Point session at First Year orientation feature a GEC staff member who serves as a expert on answering questions posed by parents/family members about relationship and sexual violence, violence prevention, resources, and campus policies.

 Staff members also generate unique events and workshops each year.
 These programs vary in partnerships and formats, and usually include a minimum of one cosponsor per event.
 Examples of cosponsors or partners include local victim service organizations, student clubs, student service learning teams, or faculty/staff.
-Unique events offered this year included tabling events focused on identifying aspects of healthy relationships, how to ask for or recognize when consent is/not present, and analyzing depictions of relationships in media.
+Unique events offered this year included events focused on consent, sexual assault awareness, LGBTQIA+ experiences with relationship violence, stalking identification and response, healthy sex, and online dating.
+The GEC partnered with the Idaho Coalition Against Sexual and Domestic Violence to offer a preconference and two-day conference to students, faculty/staff, and community members.

-From January 1, 2018 until December 31, 2018, Gender Equity staff offered 59 programs on gender-based violence to over 2,700 participants.
+From January 1, 2019 until December 31, 2019, Gender Equity staff offered 41 programs on gender-based violence to over 2,300 participants.
 (Note: This count is primarily unique, but includes some overlap in participants who return to various GEC events.)